Make This Bread And It Will Be Loaf At First Bite

 - 1 tsp vanilla

-Pre-heat oven to 350 degrees.
-Grease bottom only of two standard size 9" x 5" loaf pans.
+- Pre-heat oven to 350 degrees.
+Grease bottom only of two standard 9" x 5" loaf pans.

-Mix dry ingredients together, then add eggs, extracts, milk, and oil and stir together just until all ingredients are moistened, scraping down sides of bowl once or twice.
+- Mix dry ingredients together, then add eggs, extracts, milk, and oil and stir together just until all ingredients are moistened, scraping down the sides of the bowl once or twice.
 If you use a mixer, use low speed.
 You do not want to over mix.
-Mixture will have the consistency of cake batter.
+The mixture will have the consistency of cake batter.

-Make glaze while bread is baking because you will put it on the bread while it's still pretty warm.
+- Make the glaze while the bread is baking because you will put it on the bread while it's still pretty warm.
 I like to put the glaze in a small pitcher for easy, even pouring.

-Let cool completely in pan.
-To remove from pan run knife along edges of the loaf to loosen and turn pan on side, tap and remove.
+- Let cool completely in pan.
+To remove from pan run knife along edges of the loaf to loosen and turn the pan on side, tap and remove.

-Makes 2 nice loaves that can be cut in 16 slices.
-Freezes well, in fact freezing seem to enhance the flavors.
+- Makes 2 nice loaves that can be cut in 16 slices.
+Freezes well, in fact, freezing seems to enhance the flavors.

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
 I’d sure be tickled and ever so grateful, thank you!